JezuzStardust/blender-svg-parser/README.md

 * Handles smooth quadratic and cubic Bézier curves according the specification.
 Specifically, a smooth cubic curve (S or s) should only be smooth in case the previous curve is either smooth (S or s) or a cubic Bézier (C or c).
 * Changed so that the default is 96 dpi, but I am planning to make this into a separate setting.

-## Planned
-* Add handling of style attributes and colors.
-* Long term goal: Convert non-zero stroke-widths to two parallel curves (similar to "Object to path/Stroke to path" in Inkscape.)
-* Add settings for choosing scale image on import.
-* Add settings for different dpi.
-* Make it into an actual Blender addon that can be installed.
-* Add comparisons images between this, the orignal addon and Firefox renderings.
-* Possibly, take into account clipping paths and clipping of objects partly outside the `viewBox`.

 ## References
 Below is a list of references and what I have used them for.